A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Introduction

 \subsubsection{Data-Poisoning Attacks}

-Consider a learning algorithm that tries to learn an hypothesis from a training set comprised of samples taken from different sources.
-The random process corresponding to this learning task can be naturally viewed as (some form of) a coin-flipping protocol.
-As first noticed by \citet{MahloujifarM17}, an attacker on the latter coin flip induces a so-called \textit {data-poisoning attack}: increasing the probability of a desired property (\ie poisoning the training data) by tampering with a small number of sources.
-For this application, however, the attacker would better have the ability to force a predetermined output (rather than forcing some output, as our attack achieves).
-Hence, the attack on coin-flipping protocol we apply should be \emph{bi-directional} (have to ability to (almost-) fully determine the coin, rather than biasing it to some arbitrary value).
-While this goal is unachievable in some models (see \cref{fn:1}), it is achievable in some important ones.
+Consider a learning algorithm that tries to learn a hypothesis from a training set of samples from different sources.
+The random process corresponding to this learning task can be naturally viewed as a coin-flipping protocol.
+Moreover, as first noticed by \citet{MahloujifarM17}, an attacker on the latter coin flip induces a so-called \textit {data-poisoning attack}: increasing the probability of a desired property (\ie poisoning the training data) by tampering with a small number of sources.
+For this application, however, the attacker would better be able to force a predetermined output (rather than forcing some output, as our attack achieves).
+Hence, the attack we apply on the coin-flipping protocol should be \emph{bidirectional} (have the ability to (almost-) fully determine the coin, rather than biasing it to some arbitrary value).
+While this goal is unachievable in some models (see \cref{fn:1}), it is achievable in some important ones (\eg \cite{EtesamiMM20}).